Allen & Overy LLP - The Inside View

 Callbacks

-Applicants invited to second stage interview: 109 across US (87 NY and 22 in DC)
+Applicants invited to second stage interview: not disclosed

-Those who impress during the OCI are invited back for two 45-minute interviews, each conducted by a partner and associate pair.
-This is then followed by a virtual coffee with a couple of junior associates, which associates said “really helps students to get a good sense of the firm.”
-At this stage the firm’s interviewers want to get a sense of “a candidate’s skills, knowledge and motivation for a legal career at the firm,” hiring sources at the firm explain, adding that questions “help to determine the key qualities most valued in our junior associates, such as resilience, organization, motivation and innovation.”
-Candidates are asked future-focused questions “based on scenarios they could encounter as a junior associate at the firm.”
+Those who impress during OCI are invited back for two 45-minute interviews, each conducted by a partner and associate pair.
+This is followed by a virtual coffee with 2 junior associates, which associates said “really helps students to get a good sense of the firm.”
+At this stage the firm’s interviewers want to get a sense of “a candidate’s skills, knowledge, and motivation for a legal career at the firm,” hiring sources at the firm explain, adding that questions “help to determine the key qualities most valued in our junior associates, such as resilience, organization, motivation, and innovation.”
+Candidates answer future-focused questions “based on scenarios they could encounter as a junior associate at the firm.”

 Top tips for this stage: